 Ahead was a learning curve so steep that, had they realized the enormity of it, they may well never have set off at all.
 'A triumph of optimism over ablity' is how Jo describes the whole insane venture.

-Jo's first venture into fiction sees an ordinary man, Harry Dunn, inherit rather more than he bargained for from an unknown uncle.
+An ordinary man, Harry Dunn, inherit rather more than he bargained for from an unknown uncle.
 Uncle Will's legacy leads Harry down a dangerous, and at times unpleasant, road.

 For company he has Mary, a lady he befriends while struggling to cope after his life was blown apart by factors he couldn't begin to understand.
 But who can he trust?